lucastosetto/kryptex/CONTRIBUTING.md

 ## Licensing

-By contributing to Kryptex, you agree that your contributions will be licensed under the MIT License, the same license that covers the rest of the project.
+By contributing to Perptrix, you agree that your contributions will be licensed under the MIT License, the same license that covers the rest of the project.